Jorge-G-P/IHC_HE_GenAI/README.md

 ## 8. Acknowledgements <a name="8_acknowledgements"></a>

-We would like to thank all the staff from the Prostgraduate Course on Artificial Intelligence with Deep Learning for all the effort and care that they took and showed preparing the materials and lectures which provided us with the tools to build this project.
+We’re really grateful to the team from the Postgraduate Course on Artificial Intelligence with Deep Learning.
+Their hard work and attention to detail in preparing the course materials and lectures gave us everything we needed for this project.

-We would like to give a special thanks to Oscar, our advisor, who provided very helpful advise and spent numerous hours revising our material and searching tricks and tips for our project.
+A special thanks goes to Oscar, our advisor.
+His advice was critical, and the time he spent reviewing our work and finding helpful tips for our project made a big difference.

 ## Refs??